jtonglet/Deep-Learning-Homework/README.md

 ## CNN Model

 To solve the task, we implemented a Convolutional Neural Network.
-The architecture is shown below.
+The architecture of the model is shown below.

 ![alt text](https://github.com/jtonglet/Deep-Learning-HW1-Leaf-Classification/blob/main/architecture.PNG?raw=true)